The Complete Disney Villains List 2025: Names and Fun Facts Too

 Fun Fact

-Ever since he voiced the character of King Candy, Alan Tudyk has had a part in every Walt Disney animated feature film (much like John Ratzenberger with Pixar)
+Ever since he voiced this character, Alan Tudyk has had a part in every Walt Disney animated feature film (much like John Ratzenberger with Pixar)

 Fun Fact